iam-seven/demo-iris-kong/README.md

 This repo contain:
 * Objects for IRIS: Table and services
 * Docker configuration for IRIS container
-* docker-compose file for create the complete environment
+* docker-compose file for create environment on Docker
 * DEMO-README-ES = Spanish detail for the installation.
 * DEMO-README-EN = English detail for the installation.